-After creating an overview with the ecosystem map charetting helps you to dig deeper and extend your assumptions.
+After having agreed on a development challenge, Charetting can help as an optional intermediate step to further disaggregate the overaching challenge and define suitable business opportunity hypotheses.
+You should apply the tool after you have created an overview with the semantic analysis and stakeholder/ecosystem map.
+Charetting then helps you to dig deeper, extend your assumptions, understand root causes and identify different aspects of the overarching challenge.
 You take possible users, imagine their likely problems or needs, as well as plausible reasons behind those problems or needs.
-It also helps your team to discuss what are causes and what are symptoms.
-Charetting is the opportunity to form hypotheses without regard for consistency, which can be tested in the subsequent research.
+It also helps your team to distinguish between causes and symptoms.

-- Identify relevant users - Hypothesize about users' possible backgrounds, problems, and needs - Reveal new aspects of the development challenge - Bring the team to a common point of understanding - Identify starting points for your research phase
+- Understand root causes of overarching challenge and disaggregate it - Prepare defining Business Opportunity Hypotheses - Identify relevant user groups and customers of potential Business Opportunity Hypotheses - Get comprehensive understanding of users' problems and needs - Reveal new aspects of the development challenge that are relevant for potential Business Opportunity Hypotheses - Bring the team to a common point of understanding

+- Overarching challenge

-- Results from your ecosystem map
+- Results from your semantic analysis and stakeholder / ecosystem map

 - Your team

 - Offline workshop: Whiteboard or similar, board marker & pens, sticky notes, timer

 - Digital workshop: Digital whiteboard